Why is indoor air quality important?

 - Use a vacuum cleaner that is equipped with a HEPA filter.
-You may also consider installing a built-in vacuum cleaner that vents outside the main living area, such as into the basement, crawl space or outside.
+You could install a built-in vacuum cleaner that vents outside your home

-- If water damage occurs, repair the source of the leak and dry out damaged carpets, underlay and building material, or consider replacing them.
+- If water damage occurs, repair the leak and dry out damaged carpets, underlay and building material, or consider replacing them

 - Combustion by-products

 - Follow the manufacturers’ instructions for fuel burning appliances.
-Install, service and repair these appliances properly, change filters regularly and vent to the outside.
-Use fuel correctly in an EPA or CSA certified appliance.
+Install, service and repair them according to the manufacturer’s instructions, change filters regularly and vent to the outside.
+Use fuel correctly in an EPA or CSA certified appliance

 - Volatile Organic Compounds (VOCs)

 - Store paints and solvents in a separate area of your home.
-Use only as directed and ensure there is good ventilation when you are using these products.
-Recycle unwanted paints and solvents.
+Use them only as directed and in well-ventilated areas.
+Recycle unwanted paints and solvents

-- Do not mix different household cleaners or solvents together as mixing products can create new pollutants, and can be extremely dangerous.
+- Do not mix different household cleaners or solvents together.
+Mixing products can create new pollutants and can be extremely dangerous

 - Biological contaminants

-Improve ventilation: Increase the amount of outdoor air coming indoors by keeping your home well ventilated, especially when cooking or painting.
-Keeping windows open and kitchen and bathroom exhaust fans turned on will improve ventilation.
+Improve ventilation: Increase the amount of outdoor air coming indoors by keeping your home well ventilated, especially when cooking or during home renovations.
+Keep windows open and kitchen and bathroom exhaust fans turned on

 Lack of proper ventilation may occur in tightly sealed buildings or those with too high a level of re-circulated building air.
 This may reduce indoor air quality.
 These types of buildings may also have higher indoor moisture or humidity levels, contributing to the growth of mould and mildew.

-On days when outdoor air quality is very poor, such as during wildfires, increasing ventilation can increase indoor air pollution.
-In such situations consider limiting airflow from outdoors for a short period of time.
+On days when outdoor air quality is very poor, such as during wildfires, consider limiting airflow from outdoors for a short period of time.

 Clean the air: Air cleaners may be used in the home in addition to improving ventilation and trying to control or eliminate sources of the pollution.
-Air cleaners often come in one of two forms.
-The most common are those cleaners designed to remove particles from the air, while less common are those designed remove specific gases and odours.
+Air cleaners often come in 1 of 2 forms.
+The most common are those cleaners designed to remove particles from the air, while less common are those designed remove specific gases and odours

 Using air cleaners